SJTU-IPADS/PowerInfer/README.md

 We have tested PowerInfer on the following platforms:

-- x86-64 CPU (with AVX2 instructions) on Linux
+- x86-64 CPUs with AVX2 instructions, with or without NVIDIA GPUs, under **Linux**.
-- x86-64 CPU and NVIDIA GPU on Linux
+- x86-64 CPUs with AVX2 instructions, with or without NVIDIA GPUs, under **Windows**.
-- Apple M Chips on macOS (As we do not optimize for Mac, the performance improvement is not significant now.)
+- Apple M Chips (CPU only) on **macOS**.
+(As we do not optimize for Mac, the performance improvement is not significant now.)

 And new features coming soon: